Engee documentation

 Details

-Select one of the following methods for parameterising the temperature dependence:
+Choose one of the following methods for parameterizing the temperature dependence:

-• None - Use characteristics at parameter measurement temperature - The temperature dependence is not modelled, or the model is modelled at the measurement temperature (as specified in the parameters Measurement temperature on the Main tab ).
-This is the By default method.
+• None - Use characteristics at parameter measurement temperature — the temperature dependence is not modeled, or the model is modeled at the measurement temperature (as specified in the parameter Measurement temperature on the tab Main).
+This is the default method.

-• Specify saturation current at second measurement temperature - selecting this parameter sets the second measurement temperature and the saturation current at that temperature.
-The model uses these values along with the parameters at the first measurement temperature to calculate the bandgap value.
+• Specify saturation current at second measurement temperature — when this parameter is selected, the second measurement temperature is set. and the value of the saturation current at this temperature.
+The model uses these values together with the parameter values at the first measurement temperature. to calculate the width of the forbidden zone.

-• Specify the energy gap, EG - Specify the value of the bandgap width directly.
+• Specify the energy gap, EG — specify the value of the forbidden zone width directly.

 Values